Clarkston, East Renfrewshire: History

 In the 21st century, flats at Aidan's Brae off Mearns Road and houses at Newford Grove were built.
 Flats have also been built on the old Netherlee and Clarkston Synagogue in Stamperland, as well as on some neighbouring tennis courts.
 Townhouses were also built at Seres Drive on the old site of Williamwood High School.
 The replacement school is situated on the southern edge of the town towards Waterfoot, some distance from the old site in the South Williamwood residential area.
 The Williamwood House, named after the historic estate, is located at the northern edge of the Williamwood Golf Club, in North Williamwood, in Netherlee.
-The modern Williamwood House was built in the 1930s to replace the then derelict Williamwood House that was home to the Maxwells.
+The modern Williamwood House was built in the 1930s to replace the then-derelict Williamwood House that was home to the Maxwells.
 The building is Category B listed, and is being used as a care home.

 Clarkston contains two golf clubs, and both have a long history.
 In 1895 the Cathcart Castle Golf Club opened as Merrylea Golf Club, in modern Merrylee.
-In 1898, the club was forced to leave, and moved to near the Cathcart Castle, in the modern day Linn Park, where it remained for around 20 years.
+In 1898, the club was forced to leave, and moved to near Cathcart Castle, in the modern day Linn Park, where it remained for around 20 years.
 However, after WWI a new golf course was built on Cleuch Farm in Clarkston in 1924, and this time the club kept its name, Cathcart Castle Golf Club.
 The Cleuch Farmhouse still exists as the Clubhouse for the golf club to this day.
 The equally large Williamwood Golf Club next to Stamperland was founded in 1906.
 The land the golf course was built on was previously part of Drumby Farm.
 The Drumby name survives today as Drumby Drive and Drumby Crescent, with the petrol station being the site of the original farm.